icinganalysis/icinganalysis.github.io/content/messinger.md

 The principal purpose of recording these cylinder temperatures was to obtain experimental data with which to check the validity of the theoretical analysis presented in the subject paper.
-The test facility used for this investigation consisted of a duct attached to the inlet of a radial-flow jet en- gine.
-This duct, having a cross-sectional area of ap- proximately 3 sq.ft., acted as a small icing wind tunnel by induction of the ambient icing cloud conditions that prevail at the top of Mt.
+The test facility used for this investigation consisted of a duct attached to the inlet of a radial-flow jet engine.
+This duct, having a cross-sectional area of approximately 3 sq.ft., acted as a small icing wind tunnel by induction of the ambient icing cloud conditions that prevail at the top of Mt.
 Washington during the winter months of the year.
-By this means, the natural icing conditions which flow over the mountain top at veloci- ties ranging from about 30 to 90 m.p.h. are accelerated in this tunnel to about 250 m.p.h.
+By this means, the natural icing conditions which flow over the mountain top at velocities ranging from about 30 to 90 m.p.h. are accelerated in this tunnel to about 250 m.p.h.

 The python program "messinger.py" was used to predict the stagnation-line surface temperature and freezing fraction "n".